Layan002/Mechanical-task-3-Robot-Arm-with-6-joints/README.md

 # About
-I've gesigned this complicated robot arm with six degrees of freedom (6 DOF).
-This is the most comlicated and hard design I've ever created in all my life with solidworks!!
+I've designed this complicated robot arm with six degrees of freedom (6 DOF).
+This is the most comlicated and hard design I've ever created in all my life!!
 I am so proud to achive the final result of this task since it took from me about two weeks to complete 😃.

 # Assemblies
 I've created two assemblies: